2025–26 ISU Short Track World Tour: Maximum number of competitors

 Each ISU member country may register up to a maximum of 6 men and 6 women per event.
 Each ISU member determines its own selection procedure.
 For team USA, national qualifiers are held from 11-14 September 2025.
 Team Canada is selected based on performance in the previous season.
 A maximum of three competitors per country can participate in any individual distance.

 Qualifying times

 All competitors must have achieved a qualifying time over 500 meters at an official ISU event after July 1st, 2023.
-A competitor who is the country´s sole representative in his or her category must have achieved a time of 45.04 seconds (men) or 47.21 seconds (women).
-For ISU member countries that register more than one competitor per category, the qualifying times of 43.46 seconds (men) or 45.56 seconds (women) apply.
+Competitors must achieve a time of 45.04 seconds (men) or 47.21 seconds (women) if they are their country´s sole representative.
+Competitors from ISU member countries that register more than one competitor per category must meet a qualifying time of 43.46 seconds (men) or 45.56 seconds (women).